Shine Global: Tre, Maison, Dasan (2018)

 Tre, Maison, Dasan is a documentary film directed Denali Tiller and produced in association with Shine Global.
-In this documentary, The, Maison, Dasan is a story that explores parental incarceration through the eyes of three boys.
+In this documentary, Tre, Maison, Dasan is a story that explores parental incarceration through the eyes of three boys.
 Following their interweaving trajectories through boyhood marked by the criminal justice system, and told directly through the child’s perspective, the film unveils the challenges of growing up and what it means to become a man in America.
-Hilarious, heartbreaking, uplifting and ending with tremendous hope, Tre, Maison and Dasan’s lives are stories of growing up, struggle, loss, empathy, positivity, resilience and unconditional love.
+Tre, Maison and Dasan’s lives are stories of growing up, struggle, loss, empathy, positivity, resilience and unconditional love.

 Tre, Maison, Dasan has received high number of positive reviews and awards.
 It was given the 'best Documentary Feature at Raindance International Film Festival'.
 The Karen Schmeer Award for Best Editing at IFF Boston.
 The Youth Jury Award for Best Documentary Feature Rhode Island International Film Festival.
 Best Documentary Directing Olympia International Film Festival and was a Heartland Film Festival Finalist.

 Virtually Free (2020)

 Virtually Free is a documentary directed by André Robert Lee and produced in association with Shine Global.
 Virtually Free is a documentary about unlikely allies who partner to transform the juvenile justice system and stop mass incarceration.
-In the film, we meet Sid, Taee, and AR, three teens currently being held in a Richmond, VA detention center who are offered the chance to become activists speaking truth to power.
+In the film, Sid, Taee, and AR, three teens currently being held in a Richmond, VA detention center who are offered the chance to become activists speaking truth to power.

-Participating in a local arts organisations program, Performing Statistics, they are taught by different artists to deliver their powerful, authentic messages to the public, law enforcement, and government officials using their art, including a virtual reality jail cell they’ve helped create.
+Participating in a local arts organization program, Performing Statistics, they are taught by different artists to deliver their powerful, authentic messages to the public, law enforcement, and government officials using their art, including a virtual reality jail cell they’ve helped create.